Arizona Border Security and Community Recovery Act

 1. Investigate complaints of wage theft, unsafe working conditions and housing violations in the agricultural, hospitality, construction, landscaping and food processing sectors.

-3. Develop and distribute educational materials in relevant languages informing workers of their rights under state law.
+3. Develop and distribute educational materials in relevant languages informing workers of their rights under state law, including the "Know Your Rights" guide developed in coordination with the attorney general pursuant to section 23-394.08.

 4. Establish a multilingual hotline and online portal for reporting violations.